The aim of this activity is to enable young people to resolve scenarios and conflict through role-play.

 Ask for two volunteers amongst the girls to start.

-Now read aloud either of the following: ‘You are sitting on a park bench with your best friend discussing your new boyfriends.
-She shows you a photo of him and her and you realise that it is the same person you have been seeing…’
+Now read aloud either of the following: ‘You are sitting on a park bench with your best friend discussing your new romantic partners.
+She shows you a photo of them together and you realise that it is the same person you have been seeing…’

 ‘You are sitting on a park bench with your best mate.
 You thought you saw him kissing your girlfriend as you arrived late at a party last night…’